BEICBIM/BEICPBLChallenge/Phase3/Stakeholders_Roles/Constructor.md

 After a careful review of all the open source content posted by the owner (as well as any open source Request For Information (RFI) content that has been posted by designer) the constructor should also formulate, organize, and consolidate any questions the constructor has about the owners requirements (or the deisgner's response content) into a concise, organized and summarized RFI's.

 Be sure to request a time limit for responses to the RFI(s) from the owner and designer.
 This is so that the owner and desiger has an understanding of when the construcor needs them, for a complete and timely response in support the owner's timeframe allotted for the PPD effort.
 Review any responses the owner provides to the RFI(s) by the time requested, and publish an open source written response to the owners RFS by the time requested by the owner.
 The RFS response should make it clear how the constructors' knowledge, skills, and abilities support the delivery of a solution that meets or exceeds owner-expressed requirements.

+### 2. Assess the Preliminary Information Model Developed for Project Inception.
+Constructors must carefully review all available content in the designer's preliminary information model and provide the owner and designer a preliminary assessment of the following items:

+#### Constructability
+#### Major Cost Drivers
+#### Major Schedule Drivers

 See [Contribute.md](https://github.com/BEICBIM/BEICPBLChallenge/blob/master/Contribute.md) for information about contributing to this project repository.